Jobhdez/JSlalg/README.md

 # classesJS
-This was a small exercise to learn JS
+This was a small exercise to learn JS.

-# About
 I wrote some basic vector and matrix and polynomial classes so I can learn to write comfortably in JavaScript.

 ## Installation